 Public engagement is key to the city's electrical facilities planning.
 You can participate and provide input in multiple ways:

-The Energize Eastside EIS Phase1 Public Scoping Comment period has ended.
-The consultant and member communities are currently reviewing comments received during Phase 1 Scoping and are identifying the scope of the Phase 1 Draft EIS including determining the alternatives and potential impacts that will be studied.
+The Energize Eastside Phase1 Draft EIS Scoping Report was issued on July 30, 2015.
 The Phase 1 Draft EIS will be issued in winter 2015/2016, after which there will be a 45-day public comment period.
 This will be the next opportunity to comment on the Energize Eastside EIS.
 Please visit www.energizeeastsideeis.org.

 The Energize Eastside Environmental Impact Statement (EIS)--led by the City of Bellevue in cooperation with Kirkland, Newcastle, Redmond, and Renton--has an independent website.
 It is the site for information about the EIS process for Puget Sound Energy’s proposal to site and build approximately 18 miles of new 230-kilovolt transmission line from Redmond to Renton, through Bellevue and evaluating alternatives to address the Eastside's power infrastructure needs and potential significant environmental impacts associated with the proposed project.
 The various member communities use the web site to participate in reviewing meeting materials, signing up for updates, and providing comments.
 It provides multiple opportunities for public feedback.

 Under state law and the city code, Bellevue is required to process the Puget Sound Energy project application for Energize Eastside.